veeresht/CommPy/README.rst

 ~~~~~~~~~~~~~~~~~~~~
 Requirements/Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-- Python 2.7 or above
+- python 2.7 or above
-- NumPy 1.6 or above
+- numpy 1.9 or above
-- SciPy 0.10 or above
+- scipy 0.15 or above
-- Matplotlib 1.1 or above
+- matplotlib 1.4 or above
-- Cython 0.15 or above
+- nose 1.3 or above

 Installation
 ^^^^^^^^^^^^